 - Find a home with lower property taxes – location matters.
 Consider moving to a lower cost of living area.

-- Refinance your mortgage – interest rates matter.
+- Refinance your mortgage – because interest rates matter.

 - Airbnb an unused room or house-hack your home.

 If you rent your home:

 - Move to a place with lower rent

 - Negotiate your rent.
 Sometimes you can get reduced rent by signing a longer lease or offering to take care of the maintenance and/or lawn care yourself.